tfsaggregator/aggregator-cli/doc/rule-language.md

 # WorkItem Object
-The initial WorkItem object is contained in the `self` variable.
+The initial WorkItem object, the one which triggered the rule, is contained in the `self` variable.

 ## Revisions